Nene Valley Railway: As a film location

 The line has been a location for filming over 150 TV shows, films, adverts and music videos.

 Between 1977 and 1979, many sequences for the BBC's wartime drama Secret Army were filmed here, principally at Wansford station.

 In 1982, Wansford station was used for six weeks to shoot scenes featuring Roger Moore and Maud Adams for the James Bond film Octopussy.

 Scenes for the biplane/helicopter dogfight from the 1986 film Biggles: Adventures in Time were filmed here, involving one memorable shot where the helicopter piloted by Biggles "lands" on a flat-bed railway carriage.

+In 1989, Nene Valley was used for the filming of "Breakthru" (a song by Queen) where the band members all performed on a Great Western Railway steam train no.3822.